-Extra space dilemma is solved in Central West, NSW when a DIY Backyard Pod becomes a potential combination guest sleep-out, teenage retreat, and home office.
+The ‘extra space’ dilemma is solved on a rural acreage in Central West, NSW when a DIY Backyard Pod features many energy-efficient, environmentally-friendly materials and is powered ‘off-the-grid’ to become a potential combination guest sleep-out and home office.

 Background